Upload (TV series)

-Upload is an American science fiction comedy-drama television series created by Greg Daniels.
-The series premiered on May 1, 2020, on Amazon Prime Video and was renewed for a second season.
-The second season premiered on March 11, 2022; it had seven episodes, three fewer than the first.
-In May 2022, the series was renewed for a third season.
+Upload is an American science fiction comedy drama television series created by Greg Daniels for Amazon Prime Video.
+The first season premiered on May 1, 2020, and consists of ten episodes.
+In May 2020, the series was renewed for a second season, which premiered on March 11, 2022, and consists of seven episodes.
+In May 2022, the series was renewed for a third season, which premiered on October 20, 2023, and consists of eight episodes.
+In March 2024, the series was renewed for a fourth and final season, which premiered August 25, 2025, and consists of four episodes.

 Premise

 In 2033, humans can "upload" themselves into a virtual afterlife of their choosing.
 When computer programmer Nathan Brown dies prematurely, he is uploaded to the very expensive Lakeview, but then finds himself under the thumb of his possessive, still-living girlfriend Ingrid.
 As Nathan adjusts to the pros and cons of digital heaven, he bonds with Nora, his living customer service rep. Nora struggles with the pressures of her job, her dying father who does not want to be uploaded, and her growing feelings for Nathan while slowly coming to believe that Nathan was murdered.